zhzhzhy/Minimalist-digital-clock/README.md

 Here is an example [DEMO](https://zhzhzhy.github.io/Minimalist-digital-clock/)

-This project is aimming to write a screesaver OR background time-clock screen in a simple way
+This project is aimming to write a screensaver OR background digital-clock screen in a simple way

 Just for amature hobby of programming(learnning HTML,CSS,Javascript)